Alumsdesigns/davinaleilaniblooms/README.md

 [GitPod](https://gitpod.io/) - development hosting platform used to create the website.

-[Balsamiq](https://balsamiq.com/) - used to create Wireframes for the layout of the pages.

 [Coolors](https://coolors.co/) - used to create the colour palette.

 [Pexels](https://www.pexels.com/) - used to source images.

 [Unsplash](https://unsplash.com/) - used to source images.

-[Rawpixel](https://www.rawpixel.com/) - used to source images.

-[Microsoft Photos](https://apps.microsoft.com/store/detail/microsoft-photos/9WZDNCRFJBH4) - used to edit images.

-[CloudConvert](https://cloudconvert.com/) - used to convert images to webp format.

-[Tiny PNG](https://tinypng.com/) - used to compress images.

-[Am I Responsive](https://ui.dev/amiresponsive) - To view the website on a range of devices and create the mock-up screenshot image.

 [The W3C Markup Validation Service](https://validator.w3.org/) - Used to validate HTML files.